yanCerv/FreeToGame-iOS/README.md

 - **MVVM Architecture**
   Clear separation between Model, View, and ViewModel to keep code clean and maintainable.
+  Separation NetworkLayer to provide services for testing and consume.

 - **Network Layer with URLSession With Combine and Swift Concurrency**
   - All HTTPS calls are made with `URLSession` using Combine with `async/await` Workaround client.